 - CF Gene Mutations Testing—this testing may be used to screen for CF or to determine whether someone is a CF carrier.
 The American College of Medical Genetics (ACMG) and ACOG recommend a panel of 23 of the most common CFTR mutations.
 This panel detects most carriers and cases of CF. Some laboratories offer expanded panels of up to 100 or more mutations.
 Less common mutations may not be detected.
 People who undergo CF gene mutation testing should receive genetic counseling to understand the implications of the results.

-Immunoreactive Trypsinogen (IRT).
-This test is a newborn screening tool for trypsinogen, which is produced in the pancreas and transported to the intestine, where it is activated to form the enzyme trypsin.
+- Immunoreactive Trypsinogen (IRT)—this is a blood test that measures the level of immunoreactive trypsinogen.
+Trypsinogen is produced in the pancreas and transported to the intestine, where it is activated to form the enzyme trypsin.
 In CF, thick mucus can obstruct pancreatic ducts and prevent trypsinogen from reaching the intestine.
-Blood IRT levels will be elevated in newborns with CF, but positive results must be followed by confirmatory testing.
+Blood IRT levels are elevated in people with CF, but positive results must be followed by confirmatory sweat chloride testing.

 - Sweat Chloride Test—this test involves measuring the chloride level in a sweat sample collected through a special procedure.
 The sweat of a person with CF may be up to five times saltier than normal.
 This test is considered the "gold standard" and is used to confirm positive newborn screening tests as well as to diagnose older children and adults.